On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Non-linearity of

 \subsection{Proof of Theorem~\ref{nonlinear}}

-Let $X$ be a locally finite $\tld A_2$-building and $\Gamma$ be a lattice in $\Aut(X)$.
+Let $X$ be a locally finite $\widetilde A_2$-building and $\Gamma$ be a lattice in $\Aut(X)$.
 Assume that $X$ is not isomorphic to the building associated to $\mathrm{PGL}_3(D)$, with $D$ a finite dimensional division algebra over a local field.
 By \cite{pansu}, the group $\Gamma$ satisfies Kazhdan's property (T).
-Observe that every finite index subgroup $\Gamma_0<\Gamma$ is also a lattice in $\Aut(X)$.
-By Theorem~\ref{thm:nonlinear-local} every finite index subgroup of $\Gamma_0<\Gamma$ has no unbounded Zariski dense representations into $\mathbf{G}(k)$, where $k$ is a local field and $\bf G$ is a connected adjoint $k$-simple $k$-algebraic group.
+Fix a finite index subgroup $\Gamma_1<\Gamma$ which acts by type-preserving automorphisms.
+Let $\Gamma_0<\Gamma_1$ be any further finite index subgroup.
+Observe that $\Gamma_0$ is also a cocompact lattice in $\Aut(X)$.
+Applying Theorem~\ref{thm:nonlinear-local} to $\Gamma_0$ we obtain that it has no unbounded Zariski dense representations into $\mathbf{G}(k)$, where $k$ is a local field and $\bf G$ is a connected adjoint $k$-simple $k$-algebraic group.
 Therefore, the required conclusion follows from Corollary~\ref{cor:ringlinear}.